NCI-ITEB/tumor_epidemiology_approaches/sessions/session_1/practical.md

 <img src="practical_assets/pending_interactive.png" class="center" style="display: block;margin-left: auto; margin-right: auto; max-width:75%">

-When you are allocated to an interactive session, your screen should looks like this:
+When you are allocated to a computing node and you should see USERNAME@cn#### like this:

 <img src="practical_assets/granted_interactive.png" class="center" style="display: block;margin-left: auto; margin-right: auto; max-width:75%">